worldbank/DIME-LaTeX-Templates/README.md

 This repository contains resources that will help you make your research more reproducible.
 This will save you a substantial amount of time, significantly reduce the risk for human errors when exporting results to your papers, and make your research more transparent.
-We have prepared exercise that will make it easy for you to start using these resources.
+We have prepared exercises that will make it easy for you to start using these resources.

 ## How to get started
 ### Step 1.
 Download the material